 Sweet Spot Between Budget & Quality

-The Snowball is really the best of both worlds.
+The Snowball is the best of both worlds.
 It offers a high amount of quality, both in build and performance, while also being very affordable.

-When thinking of Blue as a brand, quality is definitely one of the first things that come to mind.
+When thinking of Blue as a brand, quality is one of the first things that come to mind.
 Pretty much with all their products, you can be sure you are getting your money worth and more.
 Despite the price tag, you will not worry about the Snowball in terms of durability.
-It is sturdy, strong and you won’t get rid of it unless you really try.
+It is sturdy, durable and you won’t get rid of it unless you really try.